 To be able to continually and successfully apply our focused business model in cyclical and even slumping markets, it is crucial that we proactively identify all the risks that we are exposed to.
-We use Controlling, Risk Management and Compliance to ensure that all legal, regulatory and statutory requirements are being met.
+We use different tools in Controlling, Risk Management and Compliance to ensure that all legal, regulatory and statutory requirements are being met.

 Expand all +

 Collapse all -